 Be on the lookout for true armyworms in grain crops and pastures.
-They have been showing up in wheat fields and grass pastures in early April in Alabama and have the potential to cause damage.
+They often show up in wheat fields and grass pastures in Alabama and have the potential to cause damage.
 They can also damage seedling corn.
 Armyworms will defoliate the foliage but can also clip or damage the heads of maturing wheat plants.
 In young corn, they will chew the plants at the ground, similar to cutworm damage.

 True armyworms look similar to fall armyworms but the two can be distinguished by looking at their head capsule.
 Fall armyworms have an inverted “Y” on their head, while true armyworms lack the “Y” and have mottled coloration on their heads.
 True armyworms come in various colors, but they will have multiple longitudinal stripes down their body.

 Use a sweep net in wheat or pastures to find worms.
 Inspect corn plants individually to find any feeding damage.
 Avoid scouting in the heat of the day as the worms will be hiding in or on the soil or in leaf litter.
 Visit several parts of the field to get an accurate representation of damage or populations.
 Increased bird activity in the field may also be a sign that you have armyworms.